-Generally, if the authority has paid too much provisional tax, we pay interest, or if it has not paid enough provisional tax, we charge interest.
+If the authority has paid too much provisional tax, we may pay interest, or if it has not paid enough provisional tax, we may charge interest.

 Interest the authority pays is tax deductible, while interest we pay is taxable income.